-Strong winds easily carry off cracked or loose shingles and granules.
+Strong winds in Colorado Springs can easily carry off cracked or loose shingles and granules.
 Shingle loss compromises the strength and functionality of the roof system.
 The gaps left by missing shingles, for instance, expose your home to water damage, mold infestation, wood rot, and rust, and can lead to the destruction of your drywalls.

 Additionally, granules offer protection from UV light, add aesthetic beauty, and provide fire resistance for the shingle roof.
 With continued exposure to extreme weather, granule loss leaves your roof vulnerable.

 During a roof inspection, a contractor checks all your roof sections to detect any loss of shingles or granules.
-This allows the contractor to catch developing problems such as curled, brittle, or deteriorated shingles, or weakened seals.
+As an experienced contractor in Colorado Springs, this will allow us to catch developing problems such as curled, brittle, or deteriorated shingles, or weakened seals.
 From this assessment, you can determine whether to repair or replace the shingles.

 2. Clogged or Broken Gutters

 Gutters play a critical role in roof protection, but they don’t get the attention they deserve.
 Poor roof drainage can lead to costly water damage to the roof and the rest of the structure.
-Regular gutter inspection identifies any hindrances to smooth flow of water from your roof.
+The regular gutter inspection identifies any hindrances to the smooth flow of water from your roof.

-Hail storms, and other extreme weather phenomena, can pile up debris in the gutter system.
+Hail storms, and other extreme weather phenomena in Colorado Springs, can pile up debris in the gutter system.
 With time, the debris blocks the gutters and downspouts.
 A blocked gutter can cause roof damage and also affect your home’s foundation.

 Following rain or snowmelt, the water from your roof flows down foundation walls when it doesn’t have gutters to go through.
 With time, the water pushes through cracks on the walls and widens them.
 The water can cause damage to the wooden and metal components of your foundation.

 3. Wall Flashing Problems